The system of partial differential equations for the $C_{_0}$ function: The system of linear PDEs as the stationary condition of a functional

 the solution $F_{_{a,p_{_1}}}^{(n)}$ can be numerically continued from the convergent region $\Omega_{_{11}}^a\bigcup\Omega_{_{29}}^a$ to the concerned region $\Omega$ with the finite element method.
 The compatibility between the systems of linear PDEs of Eq.~(\ref{1M-PDEs}) and Eq.~(\ref{1LoopC-2acd4}) implies

 which can be used to check whether the numerical program runs correctly.

-Similarly the $C_{_0}$ function of three equal masses is formulated through the hypergeometric functions in some convergent parameter regions, and the continuation of the scalar integrals to the whole parameter space can be made numerically with the systems of linear PDEs in Eq.(\ref{3M-PDEs}).
-In order to proceed with our analysis, we present expansion of $F_{_{b,k}}$ around space-time dimensions $D=4$ as
+Similarly the $C_{_0}$ function of three equal masses is formulated through the hypergeometric functions in some convergent regions, and the continuation of the scalar integrals to the whole parameter space can be made numerically with the systems of linear PDEs in Eq.(\ref{3M-PDEs}).
+In order to proceed with our analysis, we expand $F_{_{b,p_{_3}}}$ around space-time dimensions $D=4$ as

-where the function $F_{_{b,k}}^{(n)}(x_{_m},\;x_{_1},\;x_{_2})$ satisfies the system of PDEs
+where the function $F_{_{b,p_{_3}}}^{(n)}(\xi_{_{m3}},\;x_{_{13}},\;x_{_{23}})$ satisfies the system of PDEs

 with

 Through the transformation of variables in Eq.~(\ref{functional-transformation-1}), the system of PDEs in Eq.(\ref{3M-PDEs-1}) is recognized as stationary conditions of the modified functional

 Here $\chi_{_{1}}(t_{_m},t_{_1},t_{_2}),\;\chi_{_{2}}(t_{_m},t_{_1},t_{_2})$ are Lagrange multipliers, $\Omega$ represents the parameter space where the continuation of the solution is made numerically, and $\Pi({\partial F_{_{b,k}}^{(n)}\over\partial t_{_m}})$ is the functional of the first PDE in Eq.(\ref{3M-PDEs-2}):